-The lhs2TeX.fmt and lhs2TeX.sty files use conditionals to include different directives depending on the style selected, but they also use conditionals to provide additional or modified behaviour if some flags are set.
-These flags are underlineKeywords, spacePreserving, meta (activate a number of additional formatting directives), array (use array environment instead of tabular to format code blocks in math style; use parray instead of pboxed in poly style), latex209 (adapt for use with LATEX 2.09 (DOES IT WORK?)), euler, and standardsymbols.
-TODO: document the purpose of these flags better.
+The lhs2TEX library files use conditionals to include different directives depending on the style selected, but they also use conditionals to provide additional or modified behaviour if some flags are set.
+These flags are underlineKeywords, spacePreserving, meta (activate a number of additional formatting directives), array (use array environment instead of tabular to format code blocks in math style; use parray instead of pboxed in poly style), latex209 (adapt for use with LATEX 2.09 (not supported anymore)), euler, and standardsymbols.
 It is likely that these flags will be replaced by a selection of library files that can be selectively included in documents in future versions of lhs2TeX.